appium/ruby_lib/readme.md

 Helper methods for writing cross platform (iOS, Android) tests in Ruby using Appium.
 Note that user waits should not exceed 120 seconds if they're going to run on Sauce Labs.

-Make sure you're using Ruby 1.9.3+ with upgraded rubygems and bundler.
+Make sure you're using Appium 1.0.0 or newer and Ruby 1.9.3+ with upgraded rubygems and bundler.

 #### Start appium server